📅 May 2021, revised March 2024 | 👩💻 UX designer and researcher | 🛠 Figma, Miro

 Since scheduling and instructor background was a key concern for our participants, we added clear ratings and current weekly availability as reported by the tutors ➡️

-A retroactive note as of April 2024: Asking more thorough questions to our participants and conducting more research on what English learners typically seek in an ESL tutor would have helped us with better information architecture of this page.
+A retroactive note as of April 2024: If we had more time, we would have asked more technical, granular questions their previous experiences with tutors.
 For example, tutor profiles could feature what platforms the tutor uses and what parts of English they specialize in.

-🤔 To measure the success of this product, I would look at:
+🤔 To measure the success of this product, we would look at:

 🏆 Hypothetical wins would look like: